-- COVID Certification Service – Easy Read Privacy Information
+- COVIDCert NI – Easy Read Privacy Information

-To help this, the Department of Health, Health and Social Care Board and Public Health Agency, through the Digital Health and Care NI (DHCNI) team, have developed and delivered the COVID Certification Service (CCS) and associated mobile COVIDCert NI App (App).
+This may be used when required, for example if you wish to travel to a country that requires you to produce a Covid Certificate to gain entry to that country.
+To enable you to do this to the standards set by the European Union (EU), the Department of Health and Public Health Agency, through the Digital Health and Care NI (DHCNI) team, have developed and delivered the COVID Certification Service (CCS) and associated mobile COVIDCERTNI App (App).

-People can now apply for a digital or paper-based vaccination, recovery or exemption certificate to travel abroad or use across Northern Ireland.
+People can now apply for a digital or paper-based vaccination/recovery or exemption certificate to travel abroad, or to use to access other events/venues if required locally.

-What do the COVID Certification Service and COVIDCert NI app do?
+2. What does the COVID Certificate Service and App do?

-They provide people with an easy way to get their COVID or exemption certificate.
+The CCS solution provides people with an easy way to get their COVID certificate.

 The CCS and app help people in four ways:

-- For people who want to travel abroad.
-They will need to share their vaccination status or immunity status before entering countries that require it.
+- For people who want to travel abroad to share their immunity status and/or testing to enter countries they are travelling to.

-- As lockdown restrictions are removed, there is increased domestic movement in outdoors and in closed venues like pubs, bars, restaurants, clubs, stadiums, etc. To help stop the spread of COVID and help people visiting these venues to stay COVID free visitors need to share their vaccination status before they can enter these premises.
+- As lockdown restrictions are removed, there is increased domestic movement in outdoors and in closed venues like pubs, bars, restaurants, clubs, stadiums, etc. To help stop the spread of COVID and help people visiting these venues to stay COVID free visitors may be asked to share their Covid Certificate before they can enter premises and some events.

-The Department of Health (DoH), Regional Health and Social Care Board (HSCB) and Public Health Agency (PHA) are Joint Data Controllers for the personal information processed in the CCS and mobile App and are responsible for making sure your personal data is safely and securely managed.
+The Department of Health (DoH) and Public Health Agency (PHA) are Joint Data Controllers for the personal information processed in the CCS and mobile App and are responsible for making sure your personal data is safely and securely managed.

-- Civica- process your data to check you are fully vaccinated or exemption record.
+- Civica- process your data to check you are fully vaccinated or exempt from vaccination.
 They develop the CCS and App and generate the certificates.

 - Kainos store the record of your vaccination and share this with Civica when you apply for a certificate.

-- HH Global are sent your vaccination or exemption data in order to print out your secure certificate.
+- HH Global are sent your vaccination or exemption data to print out your secure certificate when you request a paper certificate.

-- Belfast Health and Social Care Trust (BHSCT) is used to host the CCS application on their infrastructure which is based in Belfast.
+- Belfast Health and Social Care Trust (BHSCT) is used to host the CCS application on their IT system, which is based in Belfast.

-Once we have identified you, we can then access your vaccine or PCR test record and match the two together.
+Once we have identified you, we can then check your vaccine or PCR test record and match these with the information you provide as part of the identity checks you will complete on NIDA.
 Matching your identity to your vaccine/recovery records allows us to deliver a digital certificate/recovery or exemption on the app or a printed version for those people who are unable to use the mobile app.

-- Health and Social Care Board will process your exemption application in relation the administration of service payments to GPs.
+Strategic Planning and Performance Group (SPPG), within the Department of Health, will process your exemption application in relation to the administration of service payments to GPs.

-We collect your data in line with European standards.
+We collect your data in line with European standards and UK Data Protection Legislation.
 We only collect the minimum data we need to process your certificate.

 The data we collect includes your personal details (or your children under 18 if you are applying on their behalf) and intended travel details if you are travelling abroad.

 If you use the COVID Certification Service and app to get a certificate for travel for yourself or your dependents under the age of 18, you will be asked to provide only the information we need to arrange that certificate(s) for the desired date of travel.
-People aged 16 and over may apply for a certificate if they satisfy the NIDirect identity/account requirements.
-Under-16s can download the CCS app and request their Covid Certification, this will only be stored on their mobile phone, this is done by scanning the QR code available from their parents account.
+People aged 16 and over may apply for a certificate themselves if they satisfy the NIDirect identity check requirements.
+Under-16s can also download the CCS app to store their Covid Certification on their mobile phone.
+They will need to download the app to their mobile phone, then scan the QR code available from their parents Covid Cert app.

-Personal details are collected to match your details against either your vaccination or PCR test records.
-The data we collect for you for all travel, domestic, recovery and exemption certificates include:
+Personal details collected for all travel, domestic, recovery and exemption certificates include:

 - Full Name